futurelab-school/2025Summer/_pages/home.md

 ## Who is eligible to register for the summer course?
 - Those registered for the 2025 Molecular Foundary Annual Meeting.
-- Professionals,  Postdocs,  Graduate Student,  Undergraduate Student.
+- Professionals,  Postdocs,  Graduate Students,  Undergraduate Students.
 - Little to no experience in Python.

 {% include feature_row id = "feature_row3" %}